 26.06.2022 Sunday

-This was our last proper day in Albania, and as such, it was mostly spent on seeing the sights briefly one last time, having a proper walk around the town, and doing some shopping to bring something nice back home, like a ton of booze!
+This was our last proper day in Albania.
+We mostly spent it on seeing the sites we liked one last time, having a proper walk around the town, and doing some shopping to bring some souvenirs back home.

 Bus ride to and back from TEG for one – 80 ALL

-Fried chicken meal with four pieces, fries, drink, and a missing salad at TFC – 640 ALL
+Fried chicken meal at TFC – 640 ALL

 Meatball sandwich with four meatballs in it from Qofte Tradita Met Kodra – 155 ALL